 Cahoots is run by Creative Producers Nick Delatovic and Ketura Budd.

-What do you do in the program?
+What will I do in the program?

-These workshops involve critical discussions, sharing of individual work and practice, collaboration exercises, creative producing exercises and activities designed to form a community that can effectively critique and support each other’s art.
+These workshops will involve critical discussions, sharing of individual work and practice, collaboration exercises, creative producing exercises and activities designed to form a community that can effectively critique and support each other’s art.